 Reasons for reading:

-- An ordinary heroine, self-respect, and self-love.
+- An ordinary heroine, with self-respect, and self-love.
 How to be diligent and not give up on yourself.

 - Don't sell your soul, and give up in the face of temptation.